 Introduction

 Hives, also known as urticaria, are red, itchy welts that can appear on the skin due to various triggers.
-While hives are commonly associated with allergies, there are several diseases that can also cause this uncomfortable condition, particularly in adults.
+While hives are commonly associated with allergies, there are several diseases that cause hives in adults.
 Understanding the underlying diseases that can cause hives is crucial for effective management and treatment.
-In this blog post, we will explore seven serious diseases that can lead to hives in adults, along with their specific causes in both female and male adults.
+In this blog post, we will explore seven serious diseases that cause hives in adults, along with their specific causes in both female and male adults.

 Diseases that Cause Hives in Adults